Menu Close

 Joseph-Delboeuf

-Scientists agree that color has a significant impact on how appealing or unappealing a food is for you.
+Scientists agree that colour has a significant impact on how appealing or unappealing a food is for you.
 Just seeing food causes all sorts of reactions in your body.
-Neurons in a part of your brain called the hypothalamus, which regulates appetite, start firing up.
-The shapes and colors are psychological instruments.
+Neurones in a part of your brain called the hypothalamus, which regulates appetite, start firing up.
+The shapes and colours are psychological instruments.
 Used these instruments in culinary photography, we will get the desired effect.

-– The proportion between the plate and food ;
+– The proportion between plate and food ;

 – The composition of the photography;